CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g11/README.md

 ### Question Service
 **Prerequisites:**

 Question service requires Postgresql to be installed locally.
-Database environmental variables can be edited in the following file: `/backend/questionService/database.json`
+Database environmental variables can be edited in the following file: `/backend/questionService/database.json` and also `/backend/questionService/services/knexfile.js`.

+At the start, you can choose to build the SQL tables and default values using db-migration by following the steps below:
+1. Run `npm install -g db-migrate` and `npm install -g db-migrate-pg` (For First timer)
+2. Run `db-migrate up initialize` in the questionService folder
+3. Tables containing default values will be built.

 **Starting the server:**